 - Or make a list of your items and donate them to a thrift store, church garage sale, or other charity.
 Goodwill and the Salvation Army are great for offloading clothes, housewares, and furniture; Habitat ReStores take home building materials (leftover paint, cabinets, windows and doors, tiles, hardware, tools – ours even takes used furniture!).

-- If you have craft supplies to offload, check this list to see if there’s an arts-and-crafts resale store near you.
+- If you have craft supplies to offload, see if there’s an arts-and-crafts thrift/secondhand store near you.

 - For more ideas of places that will gladly accept your donations, see Miss Minimalist’s list of 101 Places Your Clutter Can Do Good.